krc-coding/H6-Svendepr-ve/Documentation/case.md

 The objective of this project is to design and develop a flexible and scalable project management platform that meets the specific workflow needs of El technicians.
 The goal is to enhance productivity, improve project transparency, and support seamless collaboration between team members and management.

 ## Target Users
-- **El technicians:** who need a simple way to view and manage their own tasks, as well as stay updated on their colleagues’ progress.
+- **Technicians:** who need a simple way to view and manage their own tasks, as well as stay updated on their colleagues’ progress.
 - **Project managers and supervisors:** who require a clear overview of all ongoing and future projects, team assignments, and task statuses.

 ## Key Features
 - **Task Management:**
   Create, assign, and manage tasks with due dates, priorities, and status updates.

+- **Project Management:**
+  Create, assign, and manage projects with due dates, priorities, and status updates.

-- **User Overview:**
+- **Management Overview:**
   Managers can see who is working on what, which tasks are pending, in progress, or completed.

 - **Personal Dashboard:**